CMake for FleCSI client applications

 FleCSI/unit

-flecsi_add_test(test-name # name of target
+flecsi_add_test(test-name # name of test and target

 SOURCES src1 src2 ... srcN # list of source files